Slowika/Slowika.github.io/_posts/2015-03-15-formatting-and-links.markdown

 <i><span style="background-color: #efe5de">Malcolm Gladwell - Outliers: The Story of Success</span></i>

+I like that the title suggests a collection of impressive biographies (or a recipe for success) and the actual book talks about the random and external factors behind a "success".
+Discussing non-individual factors behind professional achievements in a way that does not undermine the hard work is tricky.
+Reading this book supports inner peace: it is very humbling and I love the fact that it discourages from gatekeeping and making quick judgements about others.
+People working in academia and machine learning researchers, as it were, tend to be slightly more on the individualistic and competitive side.
+I have no idea how to build a more human, less superficial and less competitive society, but it is already a lot to strengthen and cultivate such values in one's own head.
+I was a bit uncomfortable with the last chapters on cultural background and "why Asians are good at math", these stories and hypotheses could have been presented in a more inclusive way: hearing the actual voices of people with such heritage would have been more interesting.

 <i><span style="background-color: #efe5de">Stephen King - On Writing: A Memoir of the Craft</span></i>

 Table of contents: